-BioVaxys Technology Corp. (formerly Lions Bay Mining Corp.) (the "Company") was incorporated on April 25, 2018 pursuant to the provisions of the Business Corporations Act of British Columbia and was a wholly owned subsidiary of Bearing Lithium Corp. ("Bearing").
+BioVaxys Technology Corp. (formerly Lions Bay Mining Corp.) (the "Company") was incorporated on April 25, 2018, pursuant to the provisions of the Business Corporations Act of British Columbia and was a wholly owned subsidiary of Bearing Lithium Corp. ("Bearing").
 The registered and records office is located at Suite 503, 905 West Pender Street, Vancouver, British Columbia, V6C 1L6.

-The Company develops antiviral and anticancer vaccine platforms to treat SARS-CoV-2 and other viral infections, as well as ovarian cancer and other solid tumor types.
+As a clinical stage biotechnology company, BioVaxys Technology Corp. is developing viral and oncology vaccine platforms, as well as immuno-diagnostics.
+The Company is advancing a SARS-CoV-2 vaccine based on its haptenized viral protein technology.
+The Company's haptenized autologous cell vaccine will also be developed for Stage III/Stage IV ovarian cancer.
+Also, the Company is developing is CoviDTH®, a diagnostic for evaluating the presence or absence of a T-cell immune response to SARS-CoV-2, the virus that causes COVID-19.
 Prior to the share exchange agreement described below, the Company was a mineral exploration company (note 10).
 The Company's shares are traded on the Canadian Securities Exchange ("CSE") under the symbol "BIOV" and on the OTCQB under the symbol "BVAXF".